wanglab-neuro/jupyterlab_server/README.md

 The [configuration](#config) instructions below detail how to set up the server.
 The main files to edit are labelled with the `.template` suffix:
 - [jupyterhub_config.py.template](https://github.com/wanglab-neuro/jupyterlab_server/blob/main/jupyterhub/context/jupyterhub_config.py.template), found in `jupyterhub/context`.
+If working on the BAM deployement, use `jupyterhub_bam_config.py.template` instead.
 - [bootstrap.sh.template](https://github.com/wanglab-neuro/jupyterlab_server/blob/main/jupyterhub/context/bootstrap.sh.template), found in `jupyterhub/context`.
 - [traefik.toml.template](https://github.com/wanglab-neuro/jupyterlab_server/blob/main/reverse-proxy/traefik.toml.template), if using the reverse proxy, found in `reverse-proxy`.
 Copy each of those files, removing the `.template` suffix, and edit the content according to instructions below.